-The story of Imara International begins with our executive director, Carol Erickson.
+The story of Imara International begins with our Executive Director, Carol Erickson.
 From an early age, Carol was drawn to care for orphans.

-When I was about 10, news broke in the United States about the gross mistreatment of orphans in what was then the USSR.
-In church, we watched a video of the Romanian orphanages and how babies were dying from lack of human touch.
-This broke my 10-year-old heart and that day God whispered a dream in my heart that still echoes there today.
-Promptly after the service, I asked my mom to put me on a plane to Romania.
-No orphaned baby should die due to lack of touch if I was available to hold her.
-(Of course, my mother did not send me to Romania!)
+When Carol was about 10, news broke in the United States about the gross mistreatment of orphans in what was then the USSR.
+In church, she watched a video of the Romanian orphanages and how babies were dying from lack of human touch.
+This broke her 10-year-old heart, and that day God whispered a dream in her heart that still echoes there today.

+As an adult, Carol visited Kenya, the first of several mission trips, to a girls’ boarding school there.
+It was then she realized that God was calling her in another direction.
 “Often in Kenya,” said Carol, “young women do not have the opportunity to finish school.
 When this happens a cycle of poverty begins.
 They can’t get a job, they get pregnant, and they are forced to do what no one should have to do to stay alive.
-Due to lack of education and employable skills these girls are destined to a life filled with abuse, violence and poverty.
+Due to lack of education and employable skills, these girls are destined to a life filled with abuse, violence and poverty.
 During my trips to Kenya I noticed a gap.
-What happens to these teenaged girls and how can we help them?”
+What happens to these teenage girls and how can we help them?”

 Thus the idea for Imara International was born.
 In Swahili, Imara means strong or resolute.
 Today with God’s help, Imara International is a home that gives teenage moms a chance to practice life and parenting skills, finish their education, learn vocational skills and build their faith.
 Their children are cared for and have access to proper nutrition and early learning and education.